Swasth-Nirmaan/Introduction/README.md

 The Swasth Nirmaan project was made possible thanks to the contributions of the following team members:

 -   Devesh Shivane ([@DAS-15](https://github.com/DAS-15)): Developed the Swasth Nirmaan Android app.
--   Prathamesh Araikar ([@PrathameshAraikar](https://github.com/PrathameshAraikar)): Contributed to the development of the Swasth Nirmaan iOS app.
+-   Prathamesh Araikar ([@PrathameshAraikar](https://github.com/PrathameshAraikar)): Developed the Swasth Nirmaan iOS app.
 -   Ansfred D'Souza ([@Ansfred](https://github.com/Ansfred)): Ansfred took charge of managing all the GCP services that our project was using.
 He also played a crucial role in backend development and provided valuable insights to the team to help manage various aspects of the project.
--   Anas Ansari ([@anas_ansri](https://github.com/anas_ansri)): Developed the Swasth Nirmaan Flutter app for Android and iOS platforms, and contributed to the development of the Swasth Nirmaan Doctor app.
+-   Anas Ansari ([@anas_ansri](https://github.com/anas_ansri)): Developed cross-platform apps for doctors and blood banks using Flutter, enabling seamless access to medical records.

 All team members collaborated on the design and development of the Swasth Nirmaan project, including the creation of the web interface for Health Service Providers and doctors, the dashboard for analyzing medical trends, and the recommendation system for health insurance plans.